…A Wonderful Thing To Invest In: Meet Your Dividends

 But numbers can tell only part of the story.
 To get the whole story, it’s necessary to drill down to the individual graduates who have built successful careers on the foundation of the degrees they earned from UNCF HBCUs.

-HBCU graduates like Marquis Thorpe, a UNCF scholarship recipient and graduate of UNCF HBCU Bethune-Cookman University in Daytona Beach, Florida.
-He works in Washington, DC at the Department of State’s Diplomatic Security service, where he has led projects in Afghanistan, New York City and Los Angeles.
+HBCU graduates like Marquis Thorpe, a UNCF scholarship recipient and graduate of UNCF HBCU Bethune-Cookman University in Daytona Beach, FL.
+He works in Washington, DC, at the U.S. Department of State’s Diplomatic Security service, where he has led projects in Afghanistan, New York City and Los Angeles.

 And HBCU graduates like Rashaun Williams, a graduate of UNCF HBCU Morehouse College, where he majored in economics.
 Seventeen years after graduation, Williams is an investor, advisor and entrepreneur focused on consumer products, tech, media and entertainment companies.
 (Find out more about Rashaun in this Forbes Magazine profile.)
 He is currently a general partner in the MVP All-Star Fund, a tech investment fund.
 He also founded the Kemet Institute in 2001, a non-profit focused on providing free financial literacy, entrepreneurship and life-skills classes to underserved communities and schools.
 And he gives back by serving as a member of UNCF Los Angeles’s Leadership Council.
 “UNCF was the angel investor in my life,” he says.